Soft Sugar Cookies

 • When the oven is heated and the cookies are done chilling, transfer sheet pans with cookies directly to the oven and bake until the cookies are just set and show a hint of golden brown around the edges, 8 to 10 minutes (if cookies are frozen solid, they may take 3 to 5 minutes longer).

-• Transfer to a cooling rack and cool completely before decorating.
+• Transfer to a cooling rack and cool completely before adding frosting.

 Notes